jina-ai/finetuner/docs/get-started/clinc150/index.md

 | dcg_at_k          | 6.552       | **8.841**  |
 | ndcg_at_k         | 0.909       | **0.968**  |

-We gained a siginificant improvement in precision, recall and F1 score as well as DCG and NDCG!
+The pre-trained model has a solid performance in our dataset.
+Using `finetuner` though, we managed to gain a significant improvement in precision, recall and F1 score as well as DCG and NDCG!

 ## Back to the classification task